TragerJoswig-Jones/inv-gfm/README.md

-# unifi-gfm
+# inv-gfm
-An embedded control library developed in Rust for the universal interoperability for grid-forming inverters (unifi) Consortium.
+An embedded control library developed in Rust for implementing grid-forming control in inverter devices.
 This library contains modular grid-interfacing inverter controllers developed for direct use on an embedded controller.

 ## Contents